HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md

 ## APIs added or modified in CF218

-Starting CF218, [WCM REST V2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/) introduces additional APIs corresponding to the following WCM V1 API functionalities or created new:
+Starting CF218, [WCM REST V2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/) introduces additional APIs.
+Some of these APIs are newly created while some APIs correspond to the following WCM V1 API functionalities:

 - Components like LibraryAuthoringToolsComponent, LibraryListPresentationComponent
 - Custom Workflow Actions Factory